It all started when we move into our new home.

 Once your marbling is totally dry and how you want it, it’s time to epoxy.

 I used this Parks Super Glaze 2-part epoxy.
 It comes with lots of instructions, a bottle of resin, and a bottle of the activator.
-When you’re ready, and not a minute before, you’ll want to mix equal parts in a separate container, stir for 3 minutes to combine, and begin pouring and spreading on your counter.
+When you’re ready, you’ll want to pour equal parts in separate containers, pour A into B, stir for 3 minutes to combine, pour into a separate container and stir 3 additional minutes, then begin pouring and spreading on your counter.

 This stuff is self-leveling, so it does a lot of the work for you.
 Just make sure it’s going where it needs to go.
 You have about 20-25 minutes to work with the mixture before it starts to harden.

 When going over edges, make sure you have something on your floor to catch the drips.
-Allow it to waterfall over, then use a paint brush or paper towel to catch and stop some of the drips underneath the ledge.
+Allow it to waterfall over, then use a straight edge to catch and stop some of the drips underneath the ledge.

 When you’re finished, wait until the dripping has stopped around the edges, then take your paint off before it’s fully dry.